 x

 At this point we are ready to new create a project.
 Project schedules may be started in multiple ways.
-If your options have been saved for “All Projects” you may use some of the importing functions to allow tasks from Sharepoint lists and Excel to be brought into a new schedule.
+If your options have been saved for “All Projects” you may use some of the importing functions to allow tasks from SharePoint lists (Pro 2010 only) or Excel to be brought into a new schedule.
+Creating projects using templates is an easy way to build project schedules faster.

 The topics to be discussed in this lesson are: